 Even with a specific funky-drumming constraint, it poses delicate questions.
 What is the purpose of making a machine play the drums if we already have good drummers?
 What is the purpose of artificial life?
 Why Golems?
 Why Frankenstein’s creatures?

-The creation of life is associated with horror: will we create monsters? will the machines replace us?
-But associated also with the greatest desires of the human being: the search for immortality and the breaking of all limits
+The creation of life always associated with horror: will we create monsters? will the machines replace us?
+But associated also with the greatest desires of the human being: the search for immortality and the breaking of all limits.

 When you think of the Golem or Frankenstein, would you say they are human?
 Would you say that they are not?

 We are still talking about funky-drumming … but if we manage to transfer the skills of a drummer to an artificial intelligence program, what could we not, potentially?

 Presentation at the San Martín Cultural Center, within Noviembre Electrónico 2019.